Making Resin Jewelry

 If you’re in a humid climate (like Florida), you may want to consider a dehumidifier or at least having the air conditioning on while you are working the resin and during the cure time.
 While the outside temperature may not feel too bad, the humidity may be enough to keep your pieces tacky and not fully harden.
 You will also want to wear gloves to protect your hands.
 While the resin may be not be caustic, it can be difficult to get it off your hands with soap and water.

 If you’re going to use a mold for your project, you will need to prepare it as well.
-If it’s a polyethylene deep flex mold, spray it first with Castin’ Craft spray and allow to dry.
+If it’s a polyethylene deep flex mold, spray it first with Castin’ Craft mold release and conditioner and allow to dry.
 This will allow your casting to pop out easily.
-We also have the Ultra 4 parafilm and the rubber to rubber mold release.
-If you’re casting silicone resin into silicone resin, you will definitely need the rubber to rubber mold release will keep the silicone from sticking to itself.
+We also have the Ultra 4 parafilm and Petrolease mold release.
+If you’re casting silicone resin into silicone resin, you will definitely need the rubber to rubber mold release to keep the silicone from sticking to itself.

 Whatever resin you use, follow the label directions!
 You will need to mix a specific amount of the resin with a specific amount of the catalyst or activator.
 Don’t go a little more or a little less!
 I also recommend graduated mixing cups so that you can be exactly sure of the amount you’re pouring.
 Also, use two separate cups to pour into; one for your resin and the other for catalyst.
 Don’t pour resin into one cup, and then pour catalyst on top (or vice versa).
 At least if you over pour one or the other into separate cups, you can return it to its original container without contaminating your entire stock.